CITADELS of TRANSYLVANIA

 350 EURO per person in a 6 persons group

 – private guide in English

-– 2 nights accommodations, 3* hotels/pensions, breakfast included
+– 2 nights accommodation in double-room occupancy, 3* and 4* hotels/guesthouses, breakfast included

 – all admission fees

 – photo fees

 – flight tickets

 Day 1.
 We meet at your hotel in BUCHAREST or at the OTOPENI airport and start our 3-day Transylvanian guided tour by car, through the scenic Olt River’s Valley.
 Our first stop is Cozia Monastery founded in 1388 by Mircea the Elder – a brave middle ages Wallachian Prince, and grandfather of the most notorious Vlad the Impaler.On our way to Sibiu from Cozia, we gaze at the Fagaras Mountains.
 After a quick lunch and a short rest, we have a guided tour of the old city of Sibiu.
 A great sight over Sibiu rewards our effort of climbing the medieval stairs of the Council Tower.
 We stroll the old streets of Sibiu and it’s most important plazas: the Grand Square, the Small Square, and the Albert Huet Square (the oldest square, dating from 12-th century).
 We also pay a visit to the Orthodox Cathedral (discovering the similarities with the Saint Sofia’s Basilica of Constantinople) and to the impressive Evangelical Church.
 You can enjoy a lovely Transylvanian evening at one of the numerous restaurants and bars of the Old City.

 Overnight in SIBIU. https://bit.ly/3cej9s0 - 280 km, 5h drive